 Date: Second Moon, Day 13; usually in March

-Hung Shing Festival celebrations can be observed in different places of Hong Kong.
+Hung Shing Festival celebrations can be observed in different places in Hong Kong.
 It is especially important for fishermen and villagers.
 Why is it important?
 And what does Hung Shing mean?

 Hung Shing, originally named Hung Hei, was the governor of a county called Punyu in southern China dating back to the Tang Dynasty (CE 618-907).
 He was an upright civil servant and was knowledgeable about astronomy, geography, and mathematics.
 He helped people a lot, particularly fishermen and sea merchants because he built an observatory to forecast weather.
 However, he died early as he worked too hard.
 The imperial emperor gave him the “Hung Shing” (Saint Hung) title in praise of his contributions to the society.
 It was believed that he became a patron saint and continued to safeguard people.